 17. When you ask the teacher if she can make an exception for you to work alone instead of with a group.
 You know you’ll have to do more work this way, but you figure it’s worth it because it will be so much less draining.

 18. When you wear headphones in public so people don’t talk to you.

-19. When someone tells you to call them but you text them instead.
-You’re a lot more clever/confident/clear when you write your thoughts instead of saying them out loud.
+19. When someone tells you to call them, but instead, you text.
+You’re more clever/confident/clear when you can write your thoughts instead of say them out loud.